 By asking yourself the right questions, you give yourself permission to move past the emotions you may be feeling (anger, powerlessness, guilt, resentment, frustration, etc.) to consciously and deliberately design the results you experience in your life.
 I always say that “progress is success” because it’s all about taking each step that’s required to move forward.

-My first face-to-face encounter with personal responsibility happened when I found myself a single mom after a dysfunctional three-and-a-half-year marriage.
+My first face-to-face encounter with personal responsibility happened when I found myself a single mom after a dysfunctional and abusive three-and-a-half-year marriage.
 After an intense victimized, blaming, shaming session, I decided to work on myself and transform my present (and future) life, rather than focusing on what was now my past.

 And to quote Carl Jung, the Swiss psychiatrist and psychotherapist who founded analytical psychology, even if you used to define yourself by a victim story, you can now declare: “I am not what happened to me, I am what I choose to become.”